Cloud Vulnerability DB

 The vulnerability is classified as a NULL Pointer Dereference (CWE-476) issue.
 It has received a CVSS v4.0 Base Score of 8.7 (HIGH) with vector string CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:N/VC:N/VI:N/VA:H/SC:N/SI:N/SA:L, and a CVSS v3.1 Base Score of 7.5 (HIGH) with vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H (NVD Database).

-The vulnerability can cause the Traffic Management Microkernel (TMM) to terminate, potentially leading to service disruption.
-The high CVSS scores indicate significant impact on system availability, though there are no direct impacts on confidentiality or integrity (NVD Database).
+The vulnerability's primary impact is on system availability, as it can cause the Traffic Management Microkernel (TMM) to terminate, potentially leading to service disruption.
+The high CVSS scores indicate significant impact on system availability, though there are no direct impacts on confidentiality or integrity (Wiz Report).

 Software versions which have reached End of Technical Support (EoTS) are not evaluated.
-For specific mitigation steps and patches, affected users should consult F5's official security advisory (F5 Article).
+Affected users should consult F5's official security advisory for specific mitigation steps and patches (NVD Database).

 Source: This report was generated using AI